glycerine/rbook/README.md

 * approach:

-To capture graphs, we run under Xvfb and use the R savePlot() call.
-This only happens on user demand.
-The user calls sv() at the R prompt to save the current graph to the browser.
+To capture graphs, we run under X11 or Xvfb and use the R savePlot() call.
+This happens automatically for plot() and hist() calls, and other graphics can be saved on demand.
+The user calls sv() at the R prompt to save the current graph to the browser; or svv() in the middle of code.

-Interactive graph development is followed in by running a vnc client attached to Xvfb session.

-https://www.realvnc.com/en/ is a free VNC viewer.
+Interactive graph development is followed in a web browser. x11vnc can also be used, of course, as we are writing to an X11 environment. https://www.realvnc.com/en/ is a free VNC viewer.
 There are multiple free alternatives.